TheHive-Project/TheHiveDocs/installation/install-guide.md

 sudo service thehive start
 ```

-The only required parameter in order to start TheHive is the key of the server (`play.http.secret.key`).
-This key is used
+To start TheHive you must use the secret key (`play.http.secret.key`), which is used
 to authenticate cookies that contain data.

-If TheHive runs in cluster mode, all instances must share the same key.
+Note: If you are running TheHive in the cluster mode, all instances must share the same key.
 You can generate the minimal configuration with the following commands (they assume that you have created a
 dedicated user for TheHive, named `thehive`):